Matsumoto theorem for skeleta: Introduction

 \begin{Lem} Let $g=s_1\ldots,s_n$ be a reduced decomposition and let $s\in S$ satisfy the condition

 Then there exists $j$ such that

 \end{Lem}

-In a recent paper~\cite{GHS} a family of graphs (skeleta) $\Sk(v)$ having a certain property of Coxeter type was described.
-One can formulate a version of Matsumoto theorem for these graphs but the replacement property does not seem to hold for skeleta.
+In a recent paper~\cite{GHS} the authors introduced a family of Lie superalgebras (root Lie superalgebras) generalizing Kac-Moody superalgebras and Borcherds Lie algebras.
+The set of Borel subalgebras of a root Lie superalgebra can be described in terms of a certain graph called a skeleton.
+The skeleton plays the role of the Cayley graph of a Weyl group.
+A version of Matsumoto theorem can be formulated for these graphs but the replacement property does not seem to hold.
 This led us to an attempt to generalize Matsumoto theorem so that it would cover the case of skeleta.

 Our solution turns out to be very simple: it gives a proof that is, in our opinion, easier even for the Coxeter groups.
 Note that our proof does not use replacement property.
 Our approach is somewhat similar (though not completely equivalent) to that of Heckenberger-Yamane~\cite{HY}.
 It seems that validity of the Matsumoto theorem for skeleta in the fully reflectable case could have been deduced from ~\cite{HY} and the Coxeter property of skeleta proven in~\cite{GHS}, Sect.~6.